14 garden planter ideas to instantly update your outdoor space with scent and colour

 "Planters are incredibly versatile; they can add seasonal colour to your garden or create focal points.
 You can use them to define spaces by placing large planters as boundaries or focal points," she adds.

-6. Use them for growing edibles
+9. Use your container garden for growing edibles

-“Whether you want a garden awash with colourful blooms or want to adopt a more sustainable lifestyle by growing your own vegetables and herbs, containers can be a great way to achieve this," says Jenny Davis, Forest Garden’s Head of Marketing,
+“Whether you want a garden awash with colourful blooms or want to adopt a more sustainable lifestyle by growing your own vegetables and herbs, containers can be a great way to achieve this," says Jenny Davis, Forest Garden’s Head of Marketing.

 If growing fruit and veg it's best to opt for larger, deeper planters as opposed to shallower ones which are better suited to growing bedding plants.
 "Grow salad crops in a patio planter if you have at least 15cm of depth.
 Carrots and spring onions grow well together and do well in planters at least 30cm deep with good drainage," says Stephanie Harrod, founder of Harrod Horticultural.